mIRC-Scripters/mirckb/docs/source/commands/flist.rst

 /flist
 ======

-**/flist** lists all open files, or those matching the specified name, which can be a wildcard expression.
+The **/flist** command lists all open files, or those matching the specified name, which can be a wildcard expression.

 Synopsis
 --------